llSourcell/something/README.md

 * twilio-ip-messaging-android library : you can copy them from the public distribution.
 To create it locally run `/tools/mksdk.sh`and copy them from generated /output folder.
 Easiest way will be to copy everything under /output/twilio-ip-messaging-android/libs folder.
 * twilio-common-android library : You need to get the artifacts from http://nexus.corp.twilio.com/content/repositories/artifact-staging/com/twilio/sdk/twilio-common-android/0.1.4/ and copy them under /libs.
 Extrarct the content of twilio-rtc-ip-messaging.tar.bz2, copy .jar under /libs and *.so under /libs/armeabi-v7a.

-* Google Play Services library : https://developers.google.com/android/guides/setup
+* Google Play Services library : Follow the instructions detailed under https://developers.google.com/android/guides/setup

 ## Troubleshooting tips ##